New and Updated Topics

 - Stroke: Should I Have Carotid Endarterectomy?: In Get the Facts under "Key points to remember," we now say "If you have less than 70% narrowing, taking medicines may work just as well as surgery to prevent a stroke

 or TIA, especially if you haven't already had one."
 Under "Are other treatments available?" we added about stenting that "Carotid artery stenting is not a good choice for people older than age 70.
 Studies have shown that for people in this age

 group, the risk of stroke or death during the procedure is too high.
 Carotid endarterectomy is safer for people older

-- Surgery: We changed the recommendation for tonsillectomy from 5 episodes of sore throat in 1 year to 7 episodes in 1 year, based on updated Clinical Practice Guidelines from the American Academy of Otolaryngology—Head and Neck Surgery.
+- Tonsillitis: Should My Child Have a Tonsillectomy?: We changed the recommendation for tonsillectomy from 5 episodes of sore throat in 1 year to 7 episodes in 1 year, based on updated Clinical Practice Guidelines from the American Academy of Otolaryngology—Head and Neck Surgery.

 A primary care physician or a specialist in the field reviewed the following topics.
 No medical revisions were needed.

 ©1995-2012, Healthwise, Incorporated, P.O.
 Box 1989, Boise, ID 83701.

 This information is not intended to replace the advice of a doctor.
 Healthwise disclaims any liability for the decisions you make based on this information.